Contemporary Photography & the Ideological Frameworks of Landscape Critique

 Onorato, Taiyo, and Nico Krebs.
 The Great Unreal.
 Zurich: Edition Patrick Frey, 2009.

 Raphael, Sagi.
-Typical of you: On Ohad Matalon’s Photography Series The Zone (Curatorial Text), 2014.
+Typical of You: On Ohad Matalon’s Photography Series The Zone (Curatorial Text), 2014.

 Said, Edward W. Culture and Imperialism.
 New York: Knopf, 1993.